CBelloxxi/CBelloxxi/README.md

 <h3>What am I doing now?</h3>

-🔭 I’m currently working on a series of Javascript based React.js portfolio projects in order to increase my Github profile rankings!
+🔭 I’m currently working on a series of Javascript based React.js portfolio projects in order to increase my knowledge base, and make myself more employable as I want to get a job as a FullStack Developer in a cool company!
 <br/>
 <br/>
 🌱 I’m currently learning how to further my understanding and skills in; Databases, Document stores and search technologies like MongoDb and MySql.